In the relentless pursuit of business success, one formidable opponent continues to hinder progress: the business overhead cost.

 Here are some key components of business overhead costs:

 Overhead cost is important in business because it helps determine the true cost of running operations beyond direct production expenses.
-Understanding overhead costs allows businesses to set accurate pricing, manage budgets, and assess profitability.
+Understanding overhead costs allows businesses to set accurate pricing, create budgets, and assess profitability.

 By keeping track of these expenses, companies can identify areas for cost reduction, improve financial planning, and ensure they maintain healthy margins while covering all operational needs.
 Overhead costs also provide insights into long-term sustainability and growth potential.